-26 New and expectant mothers:
+25 New and expectant mothers:

-Specific assessments are carried out wherever a new or expectant mother is at work.
+Specific assessments are carried out for new or expectant mothers at work.
 The assessments take into consideration any condition of the work that could adversely affect the mother and/or unborn child.

-27 Noise:
+26 Noise:

 There are limits contained within the Noise at Work Regulations that must not be exceeded.
 If noise levels are exceeded specific requirements, control measures must be put into place.
 Noise levels below the statutory limits should also be minimised wherever possible, particularly where the level is likely to affect the effectiveness of the teaching environment.
+Individual hearing tests are carried out every 2 years for the appropriate employees.

-28 Occupational health:
+27 Occupational health:

 The most important asset of any organisation is its employees.
 The School actively promotes good health amongst employees.
+External occupational health assessments are actioned where appropriate.

-Permits to work:
+28 Permits to work:

-High risk activities may, on occasion, require very strict controls.
+High risk activities, such as working at height or undertaking hot works, require strict controls.
 Control is applied using a permit to work system.
-A permit will identify the safe conditions and requirements that must be present before any work can be started and must be signed by the Estates Manager.
+A permit will identify the safe conditions and requirements that must be present before any work can be started and must be signed by the Estates Manager, Deputy Estates Manager, or a supervisory member of the Estates Team including the H&S Officer.